MicrosoftDocs/cpp-docs/docs/mfc/reference/ctabbedpane-class.md

 ### Parameters

-[out] *rectTabAreaTop*
+*rectTabAreaTop*<br/>
-Contains the size and position, in screen coordinates, of the top tab area.
+[out] Contains the size and position, in screen coordinates, of the top tab area.

-[out] *rectTabAreaBottom*
+*rectTabAreaBottom*<br/>
-Contains the size and position, in screen coordinates, of the bottom tab area.
+[out] Contains the size and position, in screen coordinates, of the bottom tab area.

 ### Remarks